 He was the first civilian helicopter student in Austria – before that, the licence could only be obtained through the Austrian Army.
 Schwarz soon ambitiously started his professional career as a helicopter pilot in aerial photography.
 In 1987, he became a pilot at Heli-Air in the Tyrol - his main tasks were freight and rescue flights.
 He ultimately became the training manager and chief pilot of Heli Air and the Christophorus flight rescue association.
-Since 2000, Schwarz has been a pilot at the Flying Bulls, starting as a freelancer; he is now the Chief Pilot & Flight Operations Manager Helicopter for the Flying Bulls.
+Schwarz has been a pilot at The Flying Bulls since 2000, starting as a freelancer and moving on to become Chief Pilot & Flight Operations Manager for helicopters.
 He is the only Austrian with a civilian licence for helicopter aerobatics and one of two pilots with a US FAA helicopter aerobatic licence!
-He has become particularly fond of the Flying Bulls' Cobra– for Siegfried Schwarz, it is the "muscle car of the air".
-The highlights: 2 gold medals with the Flying Bulls' BO105 at the Helicopter Freestyle Championships in Russia 2012 and Poland 2015.
+He has become particularly fond of The Flying Bulls' Cobra– for Siegfried Schwarz, it is the "muscle car of the air".
+The highlights: 2 gold medals with The Flying Bulls' BO 105 at the Helicopter Freestyle Championships in Russia 2012 and Poland 2015.
+Siegfried "Blacky" Schwarz entered retirement with the end of 2022, after almost two decades in which he has played such a significant role in shaping The Flying Bulls.
+But he will continue to support The Flying Bulls as a freelance pilot in day-to-day operations and at airshows.

 1. Do you remember your first flight as a pilot?